kkocel/webclient-signed-request-to-aws/README.md

 ### How to adjust for your project

 1. In production, you need to switch [awsCredentialsProvider](https://github.com/kkocel/webclient-signed-request-to-aws/blob/main/src/main/kotlin/com/sample/BeansInitializer.kt#L28) from `AnonymousCredentialsProvider` to
 `DefaultCredentialsProvider` and provide the credentials in the environment.
+When `AnonymousCredentialsProvider` is used, `Aws4Signer` won't addd any headers to the request.
-In this sample, you can run `prod` profile to enable `DefaultCredentialsProvider`.
+2. In this sample, you can
+run `prod` profile to enable `DefaultCredentialsProvider`.

 2. Set [AWS Region](https://github.com/kkocel/webclient-signed-request-to-aws/blob/main/src/main/kotlin/com/sample/BeansInitializer.kt#L27).